Inter-valley coherent order and isospin fluctuation mediated superconductivity in rhombohedral trilayer graphene

 \emph{Experimental probes-} To experimentally verify the IVC metal in RTG, we note that it is either a CDW, or a SDW with a small CDW component.
 Thus spin-polarized scanning tunneling microscopy (STM) \cite{SPSTM_RMP,SPSTM_ARMR} is the probe of choice, as it can directly access the spin and charge density distribution at the lattice scale.
 However, since symmetry considerations do imply that the SDW will induce a weak CDW, a good first step is spin-unpolarized STM, where a tripled unit cell should be observable in the site-resolved LDOS.

 Our theory predicts that the superconducting phases are unconventional in nature, in the sense that the average of the order parameter over the Fermi surface vanished.
 Such an order parameter is expected to be sensitive to small amounts of non-magnetic disorder \cite{Abrikosov,Larkin}.
-The chiral phase should produce spontaneous edge currents \cite{Furusaki2001} that can be detected in scanning Hall probe experiments.
+The chiral phase should produce spontaneous edge currents \cite{Furusaki2001}, observable in scanning nano-SQUID experiments.
+However, we carefully note that a chiral superconductor obtained from a parent metal with an annular Fermi surface is topologically trivial.
+To see this, we consider the BdG mean-field spectrum of the superconductor, where we first tune the chemical potential to empty all the bands, and subsequently tune the superconducting gap to zero.
+The chiral order parameter is gapless only at $K/K^\prime$ points, which never touch the annular Fermi surface as $\mu$ is tuned.
+Thus, the bulk BdG gap never closes during this process, implying that the chiral superconductor is smoothly connected to the topologically trivial vacuum.
+Hence, we do not expect quantized edge modes, though the $\mathcal{T}$-breaking may still manifest in a bulk magnetization observable as edge currents.
 Finally, current-noise spectroscopy using quantum impurity defects \cite{Agarwal2017} can efficiently distinguish between nodal and fully gapped chiral superconductors \cite{CD2021,DC2021}.